Genexus (album)

 Genexus is the ninth studio album by American industrial metal band Fear Factory, released on August 7, 2015.
-It is the third Fear Factory album since guitarist Dino Cazares rejoined the band in 2009, their first album to feature drummer Mike Heller, and the final album they released with vocalist Burton C. Bell before his departure from the band in 2020, although his vocals appear on the band's next album, Aggression Continuum, which was initially recorded in 2017 but not released until four years later.
+It is the third Fear Factory album since guitarist Dino Cazares rejoined the band in 2009, their first album to feature drummer Mike Heller, and the penultimate album to feature vocalist Burton C. Bell before his departure from the band in 2020.
+His final vocal contributions appear on the band's next album, Aggression Continuum, which was initially recorded in 2017 but not released until four years later.
 Genexus is also Fear Factory's first release through Nuclear Blast.
 Upon its release, the album received positive reviews from critics.

 A lyric video for the song "Soul Hacker" was released on June 17.
 A lyric video for the song "Protomech" was released on July 11.
 A full music video for the song "Dielectric" was released on August 7, the same day as the album release, and a music video for "Expiration Date" was released on April 12, 2016.